-Crafting your own jewelry has long been considered a therapeutic and creative outlet – it’s time consuming, but produces a beautiful result.
+Crafting your own jewelry has long been considered a therapeutic creative outlet – it’s time-consuming, but produces a beautiful result.
 You could start with something really simple, such as learning how to make a bead bracelet and then work your way up to intricate, one-of-a-kind statement pieces.
 Learning how to make earrings is also a good first step, as a simple style can still look really effective.

-Jewelry making is one of the most popular hobbies for women.
+Jewelry-making is one of the most popular hobbies for women.
 Make unique pieces to update your look, or create homemade gifts for loved ones.
-Before you know it you could have a covetable collection, whether you want to set up a store on Etsy, or keep your creations for yourself.
+Before you know it you could have a covetable collection, whether you want to set up a store on Etsy or keep your creations for yourself.

 - Mindful activity

 - Beautiful finished product

 Taking up embroidery, knitting or tapestry can be as simple or complicated as you like.
 If you want to try basic embroidery, all you need is some fabric (like cotton or calico), an embroidery hoop, embroidery needles, and thread.
 You can order all you need online from a craft store such as Hobbycraft – just look for the section on basic stitches.

 If you want to hone your craft further, you could teach yourself how to stitch with one of the best sewing machines via online tutorials, to create beautiful textiles at a quicker pace (our guide on easy sewing machine projects is also a great place to start!)
 This being said, there's something to be said for the slow and mindful pace of embroidering or knitting, methodically working towards a finished product.
 It's meticulous work, but deeply satisfying when you're left with the finished item.